woodenzen/blog/now.md

 * I'm embracing journaling.

 #### FAMILY AND FRIENDS TIME
-- I'm taking Mary to her first-ever massage by a professional.
-I'm hoping she loves it.

-#### PROJECTS
+- Mary is starting speech therepy.
+We continue to look at moving into town.

 #### IN THE WOODSHOP
-I'm doing some finishing work.
-I'm applying a mission-style finish to a white oak mirror frame.
-I'm also assembling refrigerator frames, gluing in the magnets, and using a poly finish.
-I'm doing some spoonwork.
+I'm putting the finishing touchs on my latest box.
+I hand shaping the finial in the shape of a cloud.The Mission Frame is of the the glass shop to get its mirror installed.
 What I need to work on is the mission-style coffee table.

 #### TECH & TOOLS

 #### READING
 - Duhigg, Charles.
 Supercommunicators: How to Unlock the Secret Language of Connection.
 First large print edition, Random House Large Print, 2024.
-- Kaufman, Scott Barry, and Carolyn Gregoire.
-Wired to Create: Unraveling the Mysteries of the Creative Mind.
-First trade paperback edition, TarcherPerigree, 2016.
+- Klein, Ezra and Derek Thompson.
+Abundance.
+1st ed, Avid Reader Press, 2025.
 - Phillips, Adam, and Barbara Taylor.
 On Kindness.
 1. American ed, Farrar, Straus and Giroux, 2009.

 #### HEALTH & VISION
 My vision continues to deteriorate.
 I've been concentrating on my step count, which varies quite a bit.
-In the last week, it has varied from 5,500 to 14,000 steps a day.
+In the last week, I averaged 9657.

 —
 Hat tip to David Sparks for the idea for this “Now” page.
 I’m not great at social media, but this page provides a way to check in with the world and update you just as I would when catching up with an old friend.